 In September 2019, the European Commission invited HOPE together with other European stakehold-ers for the first meeting on that issue.

-In July 2020, Parliament’s environment and public health committee adopted a report on medicine shortages calling for European health “independence” by securing supplies, restoring local drug manufacturing and ensuring better EU coordination of national health strategies.
+On 14 July, Parliament’s environment and public health committee adopted Own Initiative Report on Medicines Shortages calling for European health “independence” by securing supplies, restoring local drug manufacturing and ensuring better EU coordination of national health strategies.

 On 17 September 2020, the EP adopted a resolution by 663 votes to 23 and 10 abstentions.
 MEPs call for the EU to increase its response to this issue and to be more self-sufficient when it comes to medicines and medical equipment so that affordable treatments are available at any time.